rgilks/planeo/docs/text-to-speech.md

 ### Environment Variables

 - `GOOGLE_APP_CREDS_JSON`: **Required**.
 A JSON string containing the Google Cloud service account credentials necessary for the Text-to-Speech API.
 This should be set in your `.env.local` or server environment.
+- `NEXT_PUBLIC_TTS_ENABLED`: **Optional**.
+Set to `"false"` to disable Text-to-Speech functionality across the application.
+If not set, or set to any other value (e.g., `"true"`), TTS will be enabled by default.
+This is useful for disabling TTS during development, testing (e.g., end-to-end tests), or if a user wishes to globally turn off the feature via environment configuration.

 ## Error Handling